NotAyushXD/Face-Recognition-for-Attendance-Management/README.md

 # FaceRecognition

+## For collecting training data
+Run trainingDataCreation.py on the Raspberry Pi.
+The camera used will be of the phone camera, i.e. IP Webcam app on the playstore.

 In this project we have only completed the Face Detection part and saving the training data.

 Add a new folder of "train_data" to run it without errors.